mzufferey/AI_basics/reading_notes/glossary.md

 As explained above we're actually(more precisely equivalently) using the MLE for predicting *y* values.
 And if the response variable has arbitrary distributions rather than the normal distribution, like Bernoulli distribution or anyone from the [exponential family](https://en.wikipedia.org/wiki/Exponential_family) we map the linear predictor to the response variable distribution using a [link function](https://en.wikipedia.org/wiki/Generalized_linear_model#Link_function)(according to the response distribution), then the likelihood function becomes the product of all the outcomes(probabilities between 0 and 1) after the  transformation.
 We can treat the link function in the linear regression  as the identity function(since the response is already a probability).

+### Optimization

+If there are no constraints on what values the decision variables can  take, we have an **unconstrained optimization problem**.
+This is a type of  problem encountered in linear regression.
+It is also called a **functional approximation** **problem** and is widely used in data science

+Depending on type of objective function, constraints and decision variables, <u>optimization can be of various types</u>.

+1. **Linear programming**: If the decision variable is continuous, the  functional form is linear and all constraints are also linear, it is  called a Linear programming problem.
+   * If the objective function and constraints are linear and decision variable is an integer, it is called a **Linear integer programming** problem.
+   * A special case might be decision variables can only take binary values (  0,1), then it is called a **Binary integer programming** problem.

+2. **Non linear programming**: If the decision variable remains continuous and  either the objective function or constraints are non linear, it is  called a non linear programming problem.
+   * If the objective function or constraints are non-linear and decision  variable is an integer, it is called a **Non-linear integer programming**  problem.

+**Mixed-integer linear programming** problem: If the decision variable(x) is a mixed  variable and if the objective function(f) is linear and all the  constraints are also linear then this type of problem known as a  mixed-integer linear programming problem.
+So, in this case, the decision variables are mixed, the objective function is linear and the  constraints are also linear.

+**Mixed-integer non-linear programming** problem: If the decision variable(x) remains  mixed; however, if either the objective function(f) or the constraints  are non-linear then this type of problem known as a mixed-integer  non-linear programming problem.
+So, a programming problem becomes  non-linear if either the objective or the constraints become non-linear.

+**nonlinear programming (NLP)** is the process of solving an optimization problem where some of the constraints or the objective function are nonlinear

+An **optimization problem** is one of calculation of the extrema (maxima, minima or stationary points) of an objective function over a set of unknown real variables and conditional to the satisfaction of a system of equalities and inequalities, collectively termed constraints.

+If the objective function is concave (maximization problem), or convex (minimization problem) and the constraint set is convex, then the program is called convex and general methods from **convex optimization** can be used in most cases.

+If the objective function is quadratic and the constraints are linear, **quadratic programming** techniques are used.

+If the objective function is a ratio of a concave and a convex function (in the maximization case) and the constraints are convex, then the problem can be transformed to a convex optimization problem using **fractional programming** techniques.

+By definition, all constraints that are not linear are **nonlinear**.
+Nonlinear expressions include relationships in which variables are squared, cubed, taken to powers other than one, or multiplied or divided by each other.
+Models with nonlinear expressions are much more difficult to solve than linear models.

 ## Pareto front

 each point on the front represents a different trade-off between possibly conflicting objectives